IvanHalim/Bayesian-Optimization/README.md

   - `lower`: the lower bounds of each variables
   - `upper`: the upper bounds of each variables
   - `init_grid_dt`: user specified points to sample the target function
-  - `init_points`: Number of randomly chosen points to sample the target function before Bayesian Optimization fitting the Gaussian Process
+  - `init_points`: number of randomly chosen points to sample the target function before Bayesian Optimization fitting the Gaussian Process
   - `n_iter`: number of repeated Bayesian Optimization
   - `xi`: tunable parameter ![equation](https://latex.codecogs.com/gif.latex?%5Cxi) of Expected Improvement, to balance